awsdocs/amazon-redshift-management-guide/doc_source/working-with-events.md

 You can create Amazon Redshift event notification subscriptions that specify a set of event filters\.
 When an event occurs that matches the filter criteria, Amazon Redshift uses Amazon Simple Notification Service to actively inform you that the event has occurred\.

-For a list of Amazon Redshift events by source type and category, see [[ERROR] BAD/MISSING LINK TEXT](working-with-event-notifications.md#redshift-event-messages)
+For a list of Amazon Redshift events by source type and category, see [Amazon Redshift Event Categories and Event Messages](working-with-event-notifications.md#redshift-event-messages)